sul-dlss/pre-assembly/README.md

 Excel in a text editor and re-save it in proper UTF-8 files (like TextMate on a Mac).

-There are a few columns required in the manifest depending on if should_register is true or false:
+There are a few columns in the manifest, with two required:

-- `container`: container name (either filename or folder name) -- always required
+- `container`: container name (either filename or folder name) -- **required**
+- `druid`: druid of object -- **required**
-- `sourceid`: source ID used when registering (required if should_register = true)
+- `sourceid`: source ID
-- `label`: label used when registering (required if should_register = true)
+- `label`: label

-- `druid`: druid of object (required if should_register = false, used to identify which object the row refers to) - the druids should include the "druid:" prefix (e.g. "druid:oo000oo0001" instead of "oo000oo0001")
+The druids should include the "druid:" prefix (e.g. "druid:oo000oo0001" instead of "oo000oo0001").

 The first line of the manifest is a header and specifies the column names.
 Column names should not have spaces and it is easiest if they are all lower case.
-These columns are used to register objects and indicate which file goes with the object.
+These columns are used to indicate which file goes with the object.
 If the container column specifies a filename, it should be relative to the manifest file itself.
 You can have additional columns in your manifest which can be used to create descriptive metadata for each object.
 See